smarter-sh/community/contributors/guide/expectations.md

 ## Thanks

-Many thanks in advance to everyone who contributes their time and effort to making Kubernetes both a successful system as well as a successful community.
+Many thanks in advance to everyone who contributes their time and effort to making Smarter both a successful system as well as a successful community.
 The strength of our software shines in the strengths of each individual community member.
 Thanks!